Code4PuertoRico/tech-summit-2015-hackathon/README.md

   - [**GPL 2.0 License**](http://choosealicense.com/licenses/gpl-2.0/) **/** [**GPL 3.0 License**](http://choosealicense.com/licenses/gpl-3.0/)
   `If you care about sharing improvements`

 For more information about open source licenses, we recommend the following resources:

   - **Github's _Choose a License Guide_** » http://choosealicense.com/
   - **Open Source Initiative** » http://opensource.org/licenses/

 ### But why OPEN?

-  We truly believe that Government should [_Default to Open_](https://playbook.cio.gov/#play13), so we set the example.
+We truly believe that Government should [_Default to Open_](https://playbook.cio.gov/#play13), so we want to set the example.

 Openness has many benefits, not only for you, but for the technology ecosystem and communities in Puerto Rico.
 It allows for collaboration, and enables citizens, entrepreneurs, nonprofits, and government to easily contribute and reuse technology.

 Many projects and companies have [opted for openness](https://github.com/explore).

 ### What if I don't want to use an open source license for my project?

 No worries, but your project will not be eligible to for the demo session nor be eligible to participate in any categories or prizes.

 ### How can I register for the Tech Summit Hackathon?

 _**The only way to register for the Tech Summit 2015 Hackathon is via [EventBrite](https://www.eventbrite.com/e/tech-summit-2015-innovation-driven-hub-tickets-15734340837).**_

 EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

 ### Can I participate in the Tech Summit Hackathon if not registered via EventBrite?

 _**No.**_  EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

 ### Can I participate in the Tech Summit Hackathon if I only registered in Challenge Post?

 _**No.**_  EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

 Participants are required to have a Challenge Post account in order to accept the hackathon rules and guidelines.
 Projects and teams must be defined in the event's Challenge Post page.

 ### Must I pay in order to participate in the Hackathon?

 _**No.  Participation in the Tech Summit 2015 Hackathon is FREE.
 Seats are limited and registration is required.**_

 ### Is there going to be lunch or snacks for the hackers?

 _**Yes.**_  Snacks and lunch will be available for all registered hackers, thanks to the Tech Summit 2015 sponsors.

 EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

 ### Can I enter the Plenary Session with the Hackathon pass?

 _**No.  The Hackathon Pass only gives access to the Hackathon event.**_

 TV displays will be available in the Hackathon area for the participants enjoyment.

 _**Remember, if you don't bring your laptop you may not be allowed to participate.**_

 ### What if I only want to go and watch the hackers?

 Seats, lunch and internet service are only available to registered participants.
 Stay tuned for the live streaming details and announcement.

 ### Is there going to be live streaming of the Tech Summit?

 Yes.
 Stay tuned for the live streaming details and announcement.

 ### Can the press cover the Hackathon event?

 If you work for media, please contact the Tech Summit 2015 organizers:

   - Milestone Communications:  1-787-641-2164
   - Email:  info@techsummitpr.com